wcj365/healthcare/prep_notes/online_session_04.md

 > A manner of accomplishing a task especially using technical processes, methods, or knowledge

+**Notes:** The broad spectrum of technology.
+Not just tools taking physical forms, but systems, structures, and even organizational forms are considered technology.
+The book lists Managed Care, Integrated Delivery Networks, Clinical Laboratories as examples of technology under the category of "Organizational Delivery Structure".

 ## Culture and Technology (Yin and Yang)
 Introducing a book by Neil Postman (late NYU professor) [Technopoly: The Surrender of Culture to Technology] https://en.wikipedia.org/wiki/Technopoly